 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Active investing sounds like what might happen if you called a stock broker between tennis sets.
 Passive investing seems like it might involve sitting on the sofa and shrugging a lot at your investment choices.
 Neither are accurate.
 Active and passive investing are in fact two distinct investing strategies, neither of which require the investor to do much of anything at all after choosing one.At Wealthsimple, we happen to think that a diversified, low-cost portfolio of passive investments is the key to a solid financial future.
-Get started investing with Wealthsimple today and benefit from state-of-the-art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service. — sign up now.
+Get started investing with Wealthsimple today and benefit from state-of-the-art technology, low fees and the kind of customised, friendly service you might have not thought imaginable from an automated investing service. — sign up now.

 The difference between active and passive investing

-If you know anything at all about mutual funds, you probably already have a decent sense of what active investing is.
-The vast majority of mutual funds are actively managed, meaning they employ a fund manager, who’s a little like the captain of a ship or the CEO of a corporation.
+If you know anything at all about investment funds, you probably already have a decent sense of what active investing is.
+The vast majority of investment funds are actively managed, meaning they employ a fund manager, who’s a little like the captain of a ship or the CEO of a corporation.
 Before beginning a fund, the fund manager will set out his qualifications and general parameters for choosing securities in a prospectus, then, for as long as he’s the fund manager, will have a free hand to buy and sell securities for that fund in hopes of outperforming its benchmark, or the average return of similar investments.
-The mutual fund will grow and shrink according to how much is invested but its holdings will remain proportional to whatever the fund manager has set out.
+The investment fund will grow and shrink according to how much is invested but its holdings will remain proportional to whatever the fund manager has set out.
 This buying and selling action is what makes this kind of investment active.
-You might say active investing involves a lot of futzing.
+You might say active investing involves a lot of fussing around.

 An active strategy operates on the idea that smart humans will be able to outsmart the markets — and indeed some have done so brilliantly.
 The most famous fund manager of all time might be Peter Lynch, the silver-haired stock savant who managed Fidelity’s Magellan Fund between 1977 and 1990, a period during which he averaged a staggering 29.2% return for investors.
 Other fund managers have not been as lucky and failed to outperform the market.
-Passive investors, on the other hand, are betting that over the long term, they will benefit from both the long established upward trajectory of markets along with the fact that passive investments’ management expense ratios, or MERs, are but a fraction of their active brethren.
+Passive investors, on the other hand, are betting that over the long term, they will benefit from both the long established upward trajectory of markets along with the fact that passive investments’ management annual management charges, or AMCs, are but a fraction of their active brethren.
 (Fund managers and their staffs aren't cheap, and investors pay their salaries and expenses.)
 Active management fees are typically in the neighbourhood of 1%, whereas the normal range of index ETF fees is between 0.05% and 0.25%.
-The fees that robo-advisors charge come somewhere in the middle with many charging in the region of 0.50%.
+The fees that robo-advisors charge come somewhere in the middle with many charging in the region of 0.70%.
 Passive traders like to point out the numbers shared by academics and Vanguard founder’s Jack Bogle showing that fees are inversely predictive of returns, that is, the higher the fees, the lower the returns.